humanmade/altis-cms/docs/rss.md

 # RSS Feed

-RSS Feed (“Rich Site Summary” or “Really Simple Syndication”) is type of web feed that provides users and applications with regular updates from a given website.
+RSS Feeds (“Rich Site Summary” or “Really Simple Syndication”), Atom or RDF are type of web feeds that provides users and applications with regular updates from a given website.
 The RSS feed is a structured XML code document.

-By default RSS Feed is enabled.
-If you wish to disable it, set the `rss` configuration property to `false`
+By default the RSS Feeds are enabled.
+If you wish to disable it, set the `feeds` configuration property to `false`

 ```json
 {